The 28th Junior European Open 2020 is open to all junior golfers in the UK as well as other countries.

-NOTICEBOARD: We have a dedicated page on our website called NOTICEBOARD where all cancellations will be announced on a daily basis.
+NOTICEBOARD: We have a dedicated page on our website called NOTICEBOARD where all cancellations and/or re-arranged dates & venues will be announced on a daily basis.

 There are 45 Regional Finals staged all across the UK, Europe and other selected counties from March to October.

 At each Regional Final, a minimum of two boys and one girl win and secure their places in the Champions Week Finals in Spain in November.